 Yes, sure, fine, sometimes a lone individual can be right while all the rest of society is wrong.
 Sometimes, a given collective can be tyrannical or oppressive.
 But even then, the stories of individuals fighting such collectives tend to impress us only because they ultimately benefit the collective whole; that is, the people at large.
 Those individuals who are just out for themselves – blocking the stairway, so to speak – do not inspire our awe and admiration in quite the same way.

 Unless, of course, you’re an asshole.

-AWAKENING our better angels
+awakening our better angels

 A core theme of mindfulness is that it’s supposed to lead to insight, to puncturing illusions, to “seeing things as they really are.”
 Seeing through the illusion of individualism is no different.
 And once we do – that is, once our meditation practice is properly aligned to reality and not to fantasies of complete independence and separation from others – then our meditation will indeed work as it should to make us more compassionate people.

 Compassion can be an expression of who we are, and not merely of our fear of rules and punishment.
-The loss of fear in meditation can lead to opening up to other people, not to arrogant disregard of other people.
+The loss of fear in meditation can lead to opening up to other people, not to arrogant disregard of them.
 Savouring the present moment can lead to savouring other people, not to mindless self-absorption.

-Reality-based meditation can awaken the better angels of our nature.
+Collectivist – or reality – based meditation can awaken the better angels of our nature.